-What prompted you to attend Michelle’s Persuasive Presentation Skills program?
+What prompted you to attend Michelle’s Persuasive Presentation Skills masterclass?

 I was fortunate to win a staff prize at the University for my engagement work, which offered a professional development experience as part of the award.
-I love my role and the opportunities it provides me to engage with a broad range of people however I felt I could improve the way I tailored my communication to the diverse audiences.
+I love my role and the opportunities it provides me to engage with a broad range of people and I felt I could improve the way I tailored my communication to my diverse audiences.
 A colleague recommended Michelle’s workshop and so I took up the challenge with 7 strangers!
-It was one of the most practical, valuable and enjoyable 2 day workshops I have undertaken and have recommended to many others since.
+It was one of the most practical, valuable and enjoyable 2-day workshops I have undertaken and have recommended to many others since.

 How did Michelle’s program change your attitude to presenting in business?

-Michelle’s course, although developed in a fun, non-frightening way, was actually quite scientific and rigorous in its 13 step-by-step systematic process and explanations.
-It was not only about “how” to present in public but many of the ‘whys’: “why” does my heart race?, “why” is my mouth dry and palms sweaty?, “why” would the audience take time to listen?, “why” am I standing up in front of a room of strangers?.
-These fresh perspectives changed my attitude to presenting in that it wasn’t just a task that had to be done but an opportunity to give something of value to people who had given their time to stop and listen to something I had to say.
-It directly put me in the shoes of the listener and I am grateful now for each time I am given to present.
+Michelle’s masterclass, although developed in a fun, non-frightening way, was actually quite scientific and rigorous in its 13 step-by-step systematic process and explanations.
+It was not only about “how” to present in public, it also explains the ‘whys’: “why” does my heart race?, “why” is my mouth dry and palms sweaty?, “why” would the audience take time to listen?, “why” am I standing up in front of a room of strangers?
+These fresh perspectives changed my attitude to presenting so that it wasn’t just a task that had to be done, rather it is an opportunity to give something of value to people who had given their time to stop and listen to something I had to say.
+It put me directly in the shoes of the listener and I am grateful now for each opportunity I am given to present.

 In general, what positive outcomes have you achieved from improving your presentation skills?

 I believe many positive things have come from me completing Michelle’s Masterclass.
 I often receive good feedback on my presentations, both from presentation organisers and audience members.
 Often these testimonials become new speaking opportunities.
-I have also regularly asked to deliver the ‘vote of thanks’ at events!
+I now regularly ask to deliver the ‘vote of thanks’ at events!
 I also apply what I have learnt when I ‘pitch’ ideas and opportunities through emails and I find I receive good feedback and responses from this style.
-Last year I gave presentations in Bangkok, Barcelona, Brno and Prague and each time I religiously applied the 13 Michelle Steps and all with positive outcomes!
+Last year I gave presentations in Bangkok, Barcelona, Borneo and Prague, and each time I religiously applied the 13 Michelle Steps and all with positive outcomes!

 In what specific ways have your presentation skills improved since completing Michelle’s training?

 I am now more conscious of how audiences receive and digest information in diverse ways.
-I am a visual learner but now I try and ensure my presentations include cues and language that assists those that prefer other cues.
+I am a visual learner but now I try and ensure my presentations include cues and language that assists those that prefer other learning styles.